obxdex/subgraph-api/README.md

 - id
 - otype - the order type (BUY,SELL)
 - price
+- amountGet - amount of token received for the maker
+- amountGive - amount of token given from the taker
 - timestamp
 - transactionHash
+- blockNumber
 - userFill - the taker of the order
 - userFilled - the maker of the order
 - volumeInQuote - volume in quote token at the order execution